This post was originally published on November 29, 2017, and updated most recently on March 5, 2021.

 - Allowances & Restrictions.

 Accuracy is required when predicting scope.
 A deliverable is needed at the end of each sprint.
-So, every point assessment must be met at the end of every sprint.
+So the team must meet every point assessment at the end of every sprint.

 Teams ahead of schedule also need to reign in their work.
 In Scrum systems, exceeding the goal of a sprint is not allowed.
 All work must be done within its set sprint.

 Kanban’s free-flowing schedule allows for mid-project changes.
-If time permits, a task can be added to the team’s calendar.
+If time permits,you can add a task to the team’s calendar.
 Once a task is marked complete, a new job fills in as the active assignment.

 Scrum strongly advises against deviating from the original plan.
 This allows for complete attention on the current sprint.
 Without additional project needs arising, the team focuses keenly on the prioritized tasks.